nathanhoward25/Latin-101/reading1.md

 Translation

 Hercules killed Antaeus, the son of the Earth, in Libya.
 Antaeus killed all of the visitors.
 Hercules killed them❌ **Antaeus** by wrestling.
-He killed Cygnus, the son of Mars, with his arms.
+Hercules killed Cygnus, the son of Mars, with his arms.
 Mars came with arms to compete with Hercules for the sake of his son, but Jupiter sent a lightning bolt between them.
 The whale❌ of Hesione was located next to Troy, which Hercules killed. **Hesione was exposed to the whale at Troy, which Hercules killed.** Hercules killed Laomedon, the father of Hesione, with arrows, because he did not return her.

 **I've gotten confused about who is who in your translation!
 Maybe we need to clarify with names in English?**